 The Los Angeles chapter of the Gay Liberation Front that Morris co-founded was short-lived, but that wasn’t the end of Morris’ activism.
 He went on to co-found the Christopher Street West gay pride parade, the Los Angeles LGBT Center, the Stonewall Democratic Club, among other organizations.
 In 1998, in recognition of Morris’ many contributions to the LGBTQ civil rights movement, the West Hollywood City Council presented him with a lifetime achievement award.

 Morris Kight died on January 19, 2003.
 He was 83 years old.
-He was survived by Roy Zucheran, his life partner of twenty-five years.
+He was survived by Roy Zucheran, his life partner of 25 years.
 He also had two daughters from a five-year marriage in the 1950s.

 In the past we’ve shared messages from young listeners who are finding our history through this podcast.
 This note from an older listener really touched me.

-Bryan DeLeo from Washington, DC, writes: I grew up (unhappy, isolated) in the 1950s, unable to imagine acceptance during our lifetimes.
+Bryan DeLeo from Washington, D.C., writes: I grew up (unhappy, isolated) in the 1950s, unable to imagine acceptance during our lifetimes.
 Nowadays I’m regular, married, no longer an unhappy kid.
-Thank you again, for all the work you have done on behalf of Lesbian and Gay Americans.
+Thank you again, for all the work you have done on behalf of lesbian and gay Americans.

 We love hearing from you.
 You can send an email or a voice memo to firstname.lastname@example.org.

 Making Gay History is a team effort.
 Thank you to Sara Burningham, our executive producer who makes each episode sing.
 And thank you to audio engineer, Anne Pope, who makes certain that the episodes sing on key.
 We had expert production assistance from Josh Gwynn.
-Our theme music was composed by Fritz Meyers.
+Our theme music was composed by Fritz Myers.

 Thank you, also, to social media strategist Will Coley, our webmaster, Jonathan Dozier-Ezell, and researchers, Bronwen Pardes and Zachary Seltzer.
 Thank you to photo editor, Michael Green, whose work you can see in the episode notes at makinggayhistory.com.
 A very special thank you to our guardian angel Jenna Weiss-Berman.